PramitSaha/PramitSaha.github.io/index.md

 layout: home
 ---
 ## Updates
 **[Dec.
-2023]** Gave an Invited Talk on Federated Learning - Vision, Challenges, and Applications in the Hands-On Workshop on "Machine Learning: An Industry Academia Initiative", organized by NIT Rourkela, India.
+2023]** Gave an Invited Talk on Federated Learning - Vision, Challenges, and Applications in the Hands-On Workshop on <a href="https://twitter.com/nitrourkela/status/1719255807605498108">"Machine Learning: An Industry Academia Initiative"</a>, organized by NIT Rourkela, India.

 **[Oct.
 2023]** Attended MICCAI 2023 to present my work on Semi-Supervised Federated Learning.
 Happy to announce that the paper was selected as one of the Top 20 Poster Highlights under the category: Which work has the potential to impact other applications of AI and CV?